Georgeyashim/georgeyashim.github.io/README.md

 ## 💼 Professional Experience

-### Technical Officer
+**Technical Officer**
+Peer with Tech Limited, Kaduna, Nigeria
-**PeerGIS**, Kaduna, Nigeria | *2015 – Present*
+*2015 – Present*

-- Delivered impactful data visualizations and statistical analyses using SPSS, Minitab, R, and Python.
+- ** Analysed large datasets for over 50 organizations, projects, and cases in the past year using MS Excel, Google Sheets, SPSS, Python, and R, enabling data-driven insights and strategic decisions.
+- ** Designed and delivered geospatial visualizations and maps using QGIS and ArcGIS, supporting research and reporting for clients including Intelliworx, CAD and GIS Limited, and Ahmadu Bello University.
-- Mentored junior analysts on data cleaning, visualization, and attention to detail.
+- ** Trained and mentored 50+ junior data analysts on data cleaning, analytical tools, and reporting standards, contributing to workforce capacity development.
-- Developed maps and spatial reports with QGIS/ArcGIS, enhancing client decision-making.
+- ** Built and implemented automated monitoring and evaluation reports, resulting in a 20%+ increase in client engagement and profitability through enhanced data interpretation.

-### Data Entry Officer *(Contract)*
+**Data Entry Officer (Contract)**
-**National Emergency Management Agency (NEMA)**, Kaduna, Nigeria | *2023*
+National Emergency Management Agency (NEMA), Kaduna, Nigeria *2023*

-- Managed data from 23 LGAs, ensuring entry accuracy and integrity.
+- ** Collected and digitized data from 23 local government areas, ensuring 100% accuracy in entry and formatting for disaster response efforts.
-- Utilized Excel and Access for effective collation and reporting.
-- Supported survey logistics and material disbursement with real-time coordination.
+- ** Designed and managed Excel/Access templates that streamlined data collation, improving reporting turnaround time by 30%.
+- ** Collaborated with a multidisciplinary team of scientists and field agents to produce real-time survey reports, aiding in efficient resource allocation.

-### GIS Intern – Spatial Data Scientist
+**Spatial Data Scientist (GIS) Intern**
-**CAD and GIS Limited**, Kaduna, Nigeria | *2022 – 2023*
+CAD and GIS Limited, Kaduna, Nigeria
+*2022 – 2023*

-- Produced project-based maps and reports using QGIS & ArcMap.
+- ** Assisted in producing maps and survey reports using QGIS and ArcMap, contributing to various projects.
+- ** Coordinated meetings and travel arrangements, supporting efficient team operations.
-- Supported rebranding efforts via research and content generation.
+- ** Played a key role in the company rebranding project, providing research and content contributions.
-- Handled meeting coordination and staff logistics.

-### Technical (Spatial Analyst) Officer
+**Technical Officer (Spatial Analyst)**
-**National Centre for Remote Sensing (NCRS)**, Jos East, Nigeria | *2020 – 2021*
+National Centre for Remote Sensing (NCRS), Jos East, Plateau, Nigeria *2020 – 2021*
-- Generated GIS-supported maps and departmental reports.
-- Maintained project travel and budget logistics.
-- Supported executive documentation and weekly updates.

-### Lead Enumerator
+- * Produced and maintained high-accuracy spatial datasets and reports for key environmental projects using GIS tools.
+- ** Streamlined departmental travel and expense reporting, leading to a 15% reduction in administrative overhead.
+- ** Assisted in preparing weekly management reports, increasing executive visibility into project status and impact.

+**Lead Enumerator**
-**National Home-Grown School Feeding Program**, Jos East, Nigeria | *2021 (6-month part-time)*
+National Home-Grown School Feeding Program, Jos East, Plateau, Nigeria *2021 (Part-time, Six months)*

-- Coordinated data training and field operations.
-- Monitored team deliverables and shared results with stakeholders.
-- Submitted LGA-wide data capture analysis to program leaders.
+- ** Supervised and trained 15+ field enumerators on digital data capture and upload using mobile tools.
+- ** Oversaw data collection for over 5,000 students across the LGA, achieving 98% accuracy rate in final datasets.
+- ** Compiled, analysed, and presented comprehensive findings to stakeholders, supporting the expansion of feeding programs in underserved communities.

 ---